 4. In the FORMATED TEXT & FIGURE DISPLAYS section of the script, write fprintf() commands to display the wire length and spring mass values.

-5. Run the following test cases for your function by calling it from the Command Window.
+5. Run the test cases in Table 14.9 for your function by calling it from the Command Window.
 In the RESULTS section of the script, paste the function call and the printed display from the Command Window for each of the following test cases.
 You must include the function call for each test case with the results.
 Suppress the output argument variables when you call the function by adding a semicolon to the end of the function call, just like with variable assignments from built-in functions.

-Test Case
+Case

 Number of Coils